Joseph Görres: Early life

 [...] of an old lion shaking and pulling his mane caught in the bars of his cage.

-As a leading member of the Heidelberg Romantic group, he edited together with Brentano and Ludwig Achim von Arnim the Zeitung für Einsiedler (subsequently renamed Trost-Einsamkeit), and in 1807 he published Die deutschen Volksbücher (literally, The Books of the German People).
+As a leading member of the Heidelberg Romantic group, he edited together with Brentano and Ludwig Achim von Arnim the Zeitung für Einsiedler (subsequently renamed Trost-Einsamkeit), and in 1807 he published Die deutschen Volksbücher (literally The German Folk Books).

 He returned to Koblenz in 1808, and again found occupation as a teacher in a secondary school, supported by civic funds.
 He now studied Persian, and in two years published a Mythengeschichte der asiatischen Welt (History of the Myths of the Asiatic World), which was followed ten years later by Das Heldenbuch von Iran (The Book of Heroes of Iran), a translation of part of the Shahnama, the epic of Firdousi.

 Editor of the Merkur

 In 1813 he again took up the cause of national independence, and in the following year founded Der rheinische Merkur.
 The outspokenness of its hostility to Napoleon made it influential, and Napoleon himself called it "a fifth power".
 It campaigned for a united Germany, with a representative government, but under an emperor, Görres having abandoned his earlier advocacy of republicanism.
 When Napoleon was at Elba, Görres wrote an ironic imaginary proclamation issued by him to the people.
 He criticised the second peace of Paris (1815), declaring that Alsace and Lorraine should have been demanded back from France.

 Stein used the Merkur at the time of the meeting of the congress of Vienna to give expression to his hopes.
 But Hardenberg, in May 1815, warned Görres to remember that he was not to arouse hostility against France, but only against Napoleon.
 There was also in the Merkur a demand for a constitution for Prussia, expression of the desire that an Austrian prince should assume the imperial title, and also a tendency to liberalism—all distasteful to Hardenberg, and to his master Friedrich Wilhelm III.
 Görres disregarded warnings sent to him by the censorship, so that the Merkur was suppressed early in 1816, at the instance of the Prussian government; and soon after Görres was dismissed from his teaching post.